jumpnow/jumpnowtek-site/_posts/2018-01-07-Working-with-a-Mender-CLI.md

 ### Background

-I am testing with a collection of boards now running a [mender server][mender-server-repo] locally.
+I am testing with a collection of boards running a [mender server][mender-server-repo] locally

 * [BeagleBone][mender-bbb]
 * [Gumstix Duovero][mender-duovero]